We've got tickets to Cinemark!

 - Half-Dressed Cartoon Animal: Joe usually only wears a purple jacket.
 He originally wore a necklace with the then Cinemark logo on it, but ditched it in 1990, at which time he also started buttoning his jacket.
 He also has a scarf in the holiday trailer, wears sunglasses for a brief moment in the "Hottest Ticket In Town" trailer, and in "Late For Showtime" wears a bathing suit and sunglasses before changing into a red shirt.
 Of the CGI Front Row Joe trailers, the 20th Anniversary one has him wearing the top half of a tuxedo and "The Best Seat in Town" actually has him wearing a full outfit.
 The theater ushers always wear only the shirts and hats of their usher uniforms, Clyde only wears an open blue jacket, Elton is always naked, and Popcorn Penny actually has a full outfit.

 - HeelFace Turn: At some point, Elton stops mainly hanging out with Clyde and becomes closer to Joe.
 The transition probably happened in the "Let's Party, Let's Rock!" trailer, where Joe successfully gets Elton to toss his trash away after Clyde gets a hole sawed beneath his seat and plummets for failing to toss his- though even the trailers before implied that Elton wasn't really as bad as Clyde- the worst thing he ever actually did was try to sneak into another movie while his was showing.
-He might have only been hanging around Clyde because he was the only one who can drive him to the movies or something.
+He was also sometimes seen snickering with Clyde when Clyde was doing something bad.
+However, he might have only been hanging around Clyde because he was the only one who could drive him to the movies or something.

 - Love at First Sight: It certainly seems this way for Joe and Popcorn Penny during her first appearance in the "We're Gonna Party" trailer.